marlago/website/content/pages/homepage.md

 ---

 ### About
-I  do  research  on  human  language.
-My  goal  is  to understand  how  people  integrate  current and  past  information in real time  when  reading  sentences.
+I study human language.
+My goal is to understand how people are able to integrate current and past information when reading sentences.
 How do we achieve this feat so quickly and effortlessly?
-And how is our comprehension shaped by our native language?
-My  work  uses  neurophysiological  (ERP,  MEG),  eye- tracking and cross-linguistic evidence with the goal of building  a  cognitive  model  of  the  representations  and processes that underlie rea-time language comprehension.
+And does our native language shape our comprehension?
+My works uses neurophysiological (ERP, MEG), eye-tracking and cross-linguistic evidence with the goal of building a cognitive model of the representations and processes that underlie real-time language comprehension.

 ### Background